 Research even suggests that experienced meditators produce more melatonin (a hormone that helps us fall and stay asleep) than non-meditators.
 Stress and sleep disorders are known to be linked and to exacerbate each other in a vicious circle, so meditating to reduce the stress response as I discussed above, also helps.

-Meditating has also helped me notice the effect technology has on my thoughts and my sleep.
 Because I notice how calm my mind feels after a meditation session, I’m more aware of feeling unsettled.
 Seeing a dramatic news story or video, or scrolling through emails on our “to do list” right before we hit the pillow definitely doesn’t help us to wind down.
 The “blue light” emitted by from our screens has also been shown to potentially affect our body’s internal clock, also known as our circadian rhythm.
 Exposure to this unnatural light can prevent us from falling asleep when it’s dark outside.

 After becoming more aware of the effects of tech before bedtime on my sleep, I started to charge my phone out of arm’s reach from my bed, so that I’m not as tempted to scroll right before I sleep or after I wake up.
 Having phone-free times either side of sleeping can also help start and end our day in a less stressful manner and give our minds time to wind down before we close our eyes.
 It is also easy to find guided sessions made specifically to help us drift off at night in apps or videos; or we can arrange our regular practice before we go to sleep so that we calm our minds down before we go to bed.